How to lose a Fire Hydrant Parking Ticket Hearing-part II

 I certify as follows:

 I got a parking summons on Saturday, February 16, 2013.
-I was walking back to my car from a church meeting with Bill Smith, a member of my church when I saw the summons stuck under my wiper.
+Meanwhile, I was walking back to my car from a church meeting with Bill Smith, a church member, when I saw the summons stuck under my wiper.
 I am a group leader in my church.
 We meet on Saturday mornings.

 Our church is located down the block from the Azure (333 East 91 Street, NYC) at 316 East 91 Street, NYC).
 My church rents the “Promise Theater” building on Wednesdays, Fridays, Saturdays, and Sundays.